Time to read: 8 min

 Production Scalability

 Extrusion readily scales from small-to-medium production to higher volumes because of its low tooling costs and simple setups.
-Injection molding is also scalable but may require a different tool.
+Plastic molding is also scalable but may require a different tool.
 For example, a soft or semi-hardened steel injection mold isn’t suitable for producing hundreds of thousands of parts, even if commercial rather than fine tolerances are used.

 Part Complexity and Design Versatility